The New Meaning of Legacy

 Unfortunately, if your legacy ends up in the wrong hands, it runs the risk of being altered significantly.
 Cirrus Legacy allows you and only you to choose who handles your online documents, whether it be preserving videos and photos, updating and protecting your social network accounts, managing your online banking, and much more.
 It’s never too early to start preserving your legacy for the many generations to come.
 Be certain to check out our different membership packages and choose one that’s right for you.

 Cirrus Legacy offers protection to your assets that otherwise can’t be protected should you leave cash lying hidden around the house.
-While it’s true that you can still appoint a legacy guardian to handle your hidden cash, the risks that coming along leaving cash unsecured outweigh the safety of securing your funds in an online e-commerce account or financial institution.
+While it’s true that you can still appoint a legacy guardian to handle your hidden cash.
+The risks that come along leaving cash unsecured outweigh the safety of securing your funds in an online e-commerce account or financial institution.